mesosphere/universe/tutorial/GetStarted.md

 * [jq](https://stedolan.github.io/jq/download/) is installed in your environment.
 * python3 in your environment.
 * Docker is installed.
-* json-schema is installed (This is python library that can be installed with `pip` or `conda`)
+* The python library json-schema has to be installed  (e.g.: using `pip` or `conda`)

 ### Access requirements
 * Access to a running [DC/OS](https://dcos.io/docs/latest/overview/what-is-dcos/).
-* The Universe Server needs to be built and run in a location accessible by the DC/OS Cluster
+* The Universe Server needs to be built and run in a location accessible by the DC/OS Cluster.
+There is no other way to test your package otherwise.

 ## Required nomenclature